Boong-Ga Boong-Ga

-Boong-Ga Boong-Ga (붕가 붕가, 開ウン！ケダモノ占い), also known as Spank 'em, is an arcade game developed by a South Korean company, Taff System.
-It is the first arcade game to simulate kancho—a popular prank in Japan where the victim is poked with two fingers in the anus whilst distracted.
+Boong-Ga Boong-Ga (붕가 붕가, 開ウン！ケダモノ占い), sometimes advertised in English as Spank 'em, is an arcade game developed by a South Korean company, Taff System.
+It is the first arcade game to simulate kanchō—a popular prank in Japan and Korea where the victim is poked with two fingers in the anus unbeknownst to the victim.

-The game received infamy on the internet in 2001 for a badly translated advertising flyer that promoted the game's peculiar spanking and kancho oriented gameplay.
-Boong-Ga Boong-Ga was reportedly designed for the Japanese market, and according to advertising material was well received at the 2000 Tokyo Game Show.
+The game received infamy on the internet (where it was often misattributed as Japanese) in 2001 for a badly translated advertising flyer that promoted the game's peculiar spanking and kancho oriented gameplay.
+Boong-Ga Boong-Ga was reportedly designed for the Japanese market, and according to advertising material, was well received at the 2000 Tokyo Game Show.

-While an initial contract was made for distribution of 200 units in Japan, only 5 units were ever actually distributed.
+While an initial contract was made for distribution of 200 units in Japan, only 5 units were ever actually distributed in the country.

 Overview

 The object of Boong-Ga Boong-Ga is to score points by spanking or performing kancho on a model of a human posterior embedded in the game's cabinet.
 A plastic finger is attached to the machine for players to perform the latter.

 The game features eight characters players can punish: "Ex girlfriend", "Ex-boyfriend", "gangster", "Mother in law", "Gold-digger", “Prostitute", "Child molester", and "Con-artist".
 During gameplay, the facial expression of the chosen character is displayed on a monitor.

 The game also dispenses cards that rate players on their "sexual behavior", and for players who perform exceptionally well the machine will dispense a small plastic trophy in the shape of a pile of feces.